Animal Adventure Park Cam: April The Giraffe’s Belly ‘Towards Back End’

 Another sign that April is going to go into labor is the point when the wax caps fall off her udders.
 This occurs before the calf is born as the giraffe’s body prepares itself to nurse.
 In recent updates, Animal Adventure Park has noted that April’s wax caps are still in place.

 Animal Adventure Park does not know April’s exact due date.
 Although this is the zoo’s first giraffe calf, they are very knowledgeable about the process and have been doing a great job keeping the public informed.
-Their decision to stream April’s pre-labor, labor, and birth was clearly a good one as their pregnant giraffe has gone viral.
+Their decision to stream April’s pre-labor, labor, and birth was clearly a good one, as their pregnant giraffe has gone viral.

 A post shared by Animal Adventure Park (@animaladventurepark) on